getPraxis/FELauncher/README.md

 6. **forcePageRefresh (Optional)** \
    When using this parameter, the FEL component will cause the page to refresh all data once the flow popup (modal) is closed.  \
    This is done by firing the **_e.Force:refreshView_** event, and is different than a full page-refresh. \
+7. **dialogWidth (Optional)** \
+   This parameter can be used to set the width of the dialog by percent.
+Please enter a whole number it will always be assume it is a percentage.

 **Sample Event Payload With only default Id's Parameter**
 ```